bparanj/ruby/docs/PROC-CONVERSION.md

 ### Converting a Proc to a Block

-A simple example illustrating how to convert a Proc object to a block by prefixing a Proc object with ampersand.
+A simple example to illustrate how to convert a Proc object to a block by prefixing a Proc object with ampersand.

 ```ruby
 def greeter